 Greece Golden Visa Program enables people to invest at least 250,000 euros in the country and receive permanent residency in return.
-This right comes with additional perks like visa-free travel throughout most of the Europe or the right to study and work in other European Union member countries.
+This right comes with additional perks like visa-free travel throughout most of Europe or the right to study and work in other European Union member countries.
 In accordance with the needs of this program, Greece provides newcomers with numerous orientation and settling-in services.
-Most importantly, for people who start to reside in Greece via Greece Golden Visa Program, Greece has many international schools which provide education in several languages.
+Most importantly, for people who start to reside in Greece via Greece Golden Visa Program, Greece has many international schools that provide education in several languages.
 Therefore, children who do not know Greek do not have to go through the Greek curriculum of government schools.
-They can choose to continue their education in schools which teach in English or other languages.
+They can choose to continue their education in schools that teach in English or other languages.

 Education in Greek is not Mandatory

 As investors often emphasize, the future of their children is usually their main concern when applying programs like the Greece Golden Visa.
 Consequently, families who move into a new country often worry about the quality of education that their children are going to receive.
 More importantly, if the new country has a different native language, their concerns multiply.
-However, in Greece’s case, new families do not have any shortage of international schools which offer high quality education in several different languages.
+However, in Greece’s case, new families do not have any shortage of international schools which offer high-quality education in several different languages.
 Most of these schools are located in the capital, Athens.

 Greece Has Millennia of Experience in Education

 Ancient Greek civilization is one of the first places that education had been implemented systematically.
 Most of the best-known ancient philosophers are from that era of efflorescent term of education.
-Building up on that tradition, Greece continues to provide its citizens and residents with high quality education.
-Including both public and private schools, Greece has so many top notch schools.
+Building upon that tradition, Greece continues to provide its citizens and residents with high-quality education.
+Including both public and private schools, Greece has so many top-notch schools.
 However, private schools are the ones that teach in other languages, therefore, they would be a better fit for international students.

-High Quality Education in Respectable Institutions
+High-Quality Education in Respectable Institutions

 Greece has many international schools that are famous worldwide.
-British and American schools are especially attractive in Greece, because in addition to the fact that they provide very high quality education, they also teach in English which is the global language of education and business.
+British and American schools are especially attractive in Greece because, in addition to the fact that they provide very high-quality education, they also teach in English which is the global language of education and business.
 Students who graduate from one of Greece’s international schools have a very good chance of getting accepted into elite universities of Europe and the United States of America.
 These international schools which provide education at every age and level often have upscale facilities and educational sources.
-Since Greece is a member state of the European Union, the country has access to the effective European education methods and vast sources.
+Since Greece is a member state of the European Union, the country has access to effective European education methods and vast sources.
 As the country emerges from a long period of crisis, the number of Greek students in international schools is not as high as it was before.
 Still, there is a considerable amount of Greek students for new residents to socialize with.